||longest, world, valley, north, large, south, along, through, land, life, year, meant, easy, desert, people, place

 The river flooded every year.
 The flood spread rich, black, fertile mud on the land along the river.
 It gave them food.
 People could grow crops in the rich soil.
 The people fished in the Nile.
 Reeds called papyrus grew along the river.
 Paper was made from papyrus.
 Boats were made from it, too.

-The Nile gave people an easy way to travel.
-Boats were the best .....For the complete story with questions: click here for printable
+The Nile gave people an easy .....For the complete story with questions: click here for printable